 The Central Dogma: DNA to RNA to Protein

-- Replication: DNA must be accurately copied to ensure that each new cell receives an identical set of genetic instructions.
+- Replication: DNA must be accurately copied to confirm that each new cell receives an identical set of genetic instructions.
 This process, called replication, involves unwinding the DNA double helix and using each strand as a template to synthesize a new complementary strand.
 The enzyme DNA polymerase plays a critical role in this process by adding nucleotides to the growing DNA strand.

 - Transcription: The information encoded in DNA is used to synthesize RNA (ribonucleic acid) molecules in a process called transcription.
 RNA is similar to DNA but differs in several respects: it is typically single-stranded, contains the sugar ribose instead of deoxyribose, and uses the base uracil (U) instead of thymine (T).
 The enzyme RNA polymerase is responsible for transcribing DNA into RNA.